You can litter box train your rabbit as you do a cat.

 The safest litters are Yesterday’s News and Wood Stove Pellets, not only are these better for your rabbit, but they are odor free and highly absorbent.
 Do not use clumping cat litter, some rabbits like to eat litter and this will clump in their digestive tract if eaten.
 Whichever material you choose, make sure to change the litter box regularly to keep it clean.
 During training, you may want a slightly “dirty” litter box to help teach the rabbit where he/she is supposed to go.
 If you are constantly cleaning it, they’ll think that it’s suppose to stay clean and won’s use it.

 Confine the rabbit to a small area (without carpeting is preferred) with the litter box.
-Do not give the rabbit access to any other room until he/she is always urinating in the litter box.
+Don’t give them access to any other room until he/she is always urinating in the litter box.
 Stay in the training room for as long as possible to observe your rabbit’s behavior.
 If the rabbit has an accident outside of the box, wipe it up immediately with a paper towel and then place the rabbit in the litter box.
 This will teach the rabbit that the urine belongs IN THE BOX!
 If the rabbit deposits any droppings on the floor, immediately pick both the rabbit and the droppings up and put them into the litter box.
 Pet your bunny while he/she is sitting in the box.
-When you have to leave, put the rabbit back into its enclosure with the litter box.
-When the rabbit is using the litter box all of the time, you can then let them out into other rooms.
-Young bunnies and unspayed/unnuetered bunnies may be more difficult to train.
+When the rabbit is using constantly using the litter box, you can then let them out into other rooms.
+Young bunnies and un-spayed/un-nuetered bunnies may be more difficult to train.
 Just be patient!